nagaraj-real/react-ssr-hydrate/README.md

 };
 ```

-# React Expermiental Suspense
+## React Expermiental Suspense

-In the the experimental version of React, we have the option to use Async Components.
+In the experimental version of React, we have the option to use Async Components.
 Yes, we will be able to use our Async/Await syntax to fetch the data just like any node server application.
 The same Async Component can be wrapped inside Suspense.
 React does the suspension and mounting automatically for us.
-This is the recommended way to use Suspense if we are creating our own API fetching logic.
+This is the recommended way to use Suspense if we are creating our API fetching logic.

 Refer AsyncPostCanary component.